 Why Choose This Course

-The introduction of the MSc Clinical Physiology in UCC is great news for the profession in Ireland… there is a real shortage of trained clinical physiologists across all specialties.
+The introduction of MSc Clinical Measurement Physiology in UCC is great news for the profession in Ireland… there is a real shortage of trained clinical measurement physiologists across all specialties.
 (HSE)

-There is a shortage of Clinical Measurement Scientists in both the HSE and private sectors so our MSc Clinical Physiology graduates will be widely sought after by employers in these sectors.
+There is a shortage of clinical measurement scientists in both the HSE and private sectors so our MSc Clinical Measurement Physiology graduates will be widely sought after by employers in these sectors.

 Established links to a medical school will give you access to experts in each of the clinical fields and you will be active members of multi-disciplinary healthcare teams where you will gain hands-on experience in patient treatment.